floopio/oi/README.md

-# service-locator

-A Clojure library designed to ... well, that part is up to you.
+# oi - A Service Locator

+This is a distrubuted, in-memory service-locator and client library.

-## Usage
+## Features

-FIXME

 ## License